 This directive was seen on 26 423 domains.

 I’ll not cite any sources here because I don’t want them to get any more traffic and attention for this “innovation”.

 Automated Content Access Protocol

 Allow.
 They serve the same purpose but has a copyright holders’ interest group’s acronym as a prefix and suffixed with “-crawl[er].
 Innovative.
 There are no known implementors; why would there be any?

 These directives were seen on 245 domains.
 Documentation is provided by IPTC.

 It doesn’t hurt to adopt new directives.
-Lines in robots files that contains directives that aren’t understood by crawlers will simply be ignored.
-Placing the lesser known directives towards the end of your robots file could help assure that any parsing error would happen after the more popular directives already have been accepted by their processors.
+Lines in robots files that contain directives that aren’t understood by crawlers will simply be ignored.
+Placing the lesser-known directives towards the end of your robots file could help assure that any parsing error would happen after the more popular directives already have been accepted by their processors.

 You can see an example of many of these directives used in combination by looking at ctrl.blog/robots.txt.